Kids First celebrated it's 8th anniversary in 2014. But it really started earlier than that.

 A group for kids would run in the dirty courtyard of one mother's home.
 Other women would go through the community to bring in kids who weren't at school, and who were home alone - vulnerable to neighbours and thieves.
 They would meet to sing songs, learn dances, and have some watery porridge, paid for by the income from selling crafts.

-This was Kids First when Sarah and Sunny visited Uganda in 2008.
-They stumbled upon this group of women and children by chance, and they were amazed at the enthusiasm and organisation of the local, unfunded, unsupported group.
-They were impressed at the passion from the leading women involved and were deeply moved by their time with the women and children.
+This was Kids First when Sarah visited Uganda in 2008.
+She stumbled upon this group of women and children by chance, and was amazed at the enthusiasm and organisation of the local, unfunded, unsupported group.
+She was impressed at the passion from the leading women involved and was deeply moved by her time with the women and children.

-This was the beginning of a new phase for Kids First, as Sarah and Sunny felt called to commit to an involvement with these women and kids, to uplift and support the work they were already doing.
-Sunday Soccer started during their time in Uganda, and sponsorship for school started shortly after.
+This was the beginning of a new phase for Kids First, as Sarah felt called to commit to an involvement with these women and kids, to uplift and support the work they were already doing.
+Sunday Soccer started during her time in Uganda, and sponsorship for school started shortly after.

 In 2011, Aggie, one of the mothers leading our craft making group, developed a connection with Mary, who was visiting from the USA.
 Mary came specifically to visit Kids First in 2013, and has since played a huge role in selling Kids First crafts in America, as well as garnering support for Kids First, especially in the development of a musicprogramme, and more recently a vocational training programme for women in Kids First.